Kaspersky Review: Quick Expert Summary

 I really like the Hard Drive Health Monitor, too.
 It analyzes each hard drive connected to your PC and alerts you if there are any issues.
 My only complaint here is that Kaspersky only alerts you to issues — it doesn’t tell you how to fix them.

 Kaspersky’s Unused Apps feature checks for applications you haven’t used in more than 3 months.
 It took about 5 minutes to scan my entire PC, but unfortunately, I was quite disappointed with the results.
-The scan concluded I use all the applications on my PC.
-I know for certain that there are programs I haven’t opened in more than 3 months, so it was a shame Kaspersky failed to detect these.
+The scan concluded I use all the applications on my PC, when I know for certain that there are programs I haven’t opened in more than 3 months.

 The weak settings scanner worked decently in my tests.
 It took about a second to detect one minor issue and gave me the option to fix it instantly.

-I also liked Kaspersky’s Microsoft Windows Troubleshooting tool.
+I also like Kaspersky’s Microsoft Windows Troubleshooting tool.
 While Windows has a built-in troubleshooter, it doesn’t work as well — Kaspersky found issues with my computer that the built-in troubleshooter missed.

 Finally, Privacy Cleaner cleans browser history, cookies, and other online activity traces that may compromise your online privacy.
 You can set it to do this automatically every day, week, month, weekday, or weekend at a specified time.